jxnblk/Twipster/README.md

 Twipster
 ========

-Browser extensions for simpler and more readable Twitter styles.
+Safari and Chrome browser extensions for simpler and more readable Twitter styles.